sonrabakarim/barlkk/_posts/2013-04-27-developing-modern-web-applications-on-windows-vagrant.md

 ---
-title: Developing modern web applications on Windows with Vagrant
+title: Developing single-page apps on Windows with Vagrant
 author: Josh Habdas
 layout: post
-description: "How to set up a development environment in Windows using a virtualized Linux box."
+description: "How to set up rapid Web development workflow in Windows using a virtualized Linux box."
 permalink: /developing-modern-web-applications-on-windows-vagrant/
 comments: true
 categories: [tutorials]